JasonAForral/CSGL/README.md

 CSGL provides a P/Invoke wrapper for GLFW3 as well, as it uses it internally to fetch the process addresses.

 ### Setup
- - Add `OpenGL.cs` and `Glfw3.cs` to your project.
+ - Add `CSGL.cs` to your project.
  - Skip ahead to `Usage` if you would like to use **OpenGL 4.5**.
- - Open up `OpenGL.cs` and start a multiline comment at **the version one above** the OpenGL version you would like to use.
+ - Open up `CSGL.cs` and start a multiline comment at **the version one above** the OpenGL version you would like to use.
  - End the multiline comment at the end (under the OpenGL 4.5 region).

 ### Usage